MACH-M-Fly/DesignTeamMDO/doc/getting_started.rst

     sh setup.sh

-Usually with python to install a package one just needs to use shell pip install thePackageName .
-The script just automates this process for each of the packages
+Usually, with Python, to install a package one just needs to use shell `pip install thePackageName'.
+The script just automates this process for each of the packages in the `setup.sh` file.